MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapshutdown.md

 ## -description

 Removes the changes made to the current process by [MddBootstrapInitialize](nf-mddbootstrap-mddbootstrapinitialize.md).
-After this function is called, your app can no longer call Windows App SDK APIs, including the [Dynamic Dependency API](../_dynamicdependency/index.md).
+After this function is called, your app can no longer call Windows App SDK APIs, including the [Dynamic dependency API](../_dynamicdependency/index.md).

 ## -returns